grpc/grpc.io/content/docs/languages/android/quickstart.md

     ```sh
     $ ./build/install/examples/bin/hello-world-server
+    INFO: Server started, listening on 50051
     ```

- 3. From another terminal, compile and run the client:
+ 3. From another terminal, build the client and install it on your device:

     ```sh
-    $ cd android/helloworld
-    $ ../../gradlew installDebug
+    $ (cd android/helloworld; ../../gradlew installDebug)
     ```

+ 4. Launch the client app from your device.
+Enter the host and port for your device -- for details, see [Connecting to the server](#connecting-to-the-server) below.

 Congratulations!
 You've just run a client-server application with gRPC.

+{{< note >}}
+  We've omitted timestamps from the client and server trace output shown in this page.
+{{< /note >}}

 ### Update a gRPC service

-Now let's look at how to update the application with an extra method on the server for the client to call.
-Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [gRPC Basics: Android Java](/docs/tutorials/basic/android/).
-For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this:
+In this section you'll update the application by adding an extra server method.
+The gRPC service is defined using [protocol buffers][pb].
+To learn more about how to define a service in a `.proto` file see [Basics Tutorial][].
+For now, all you need to know is that both the server and the client stub have a `SayHello()` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloReply` from the server, and that the method is defined like this:

 ```protobuf
 // The greeting service definition.